 source.
 These trails are main highways for Ants and are often seen in gardens and kitchens

-Ants are not normally recognised as being vectors of disease, although their foraging habits around dumps and drains would appear to suggest otherwise.
+Ants are not formally recognised as being vectors of disease, although their foraging habits around dumps and drains would appear to suggest otherwise.
 Ants, along with Bees, Wasps and Termites, are among the higher order of social insects, which are totally dependant on each other for their basic survival.